richdanis/NaNsense/report.md

 ## Evaluation

-To evaluate our system, we created a benchmark dataset consisting of 50 question-answer pairs derived from our corpus.
-This benchmark:
+To evaluate our system, we created a benchmark dataset consisting of 50 question-answer pairs using o1.

-1. Contains diverse questions across multiple domains
-2. Includes specific, factual questions that test precise information retrieval
-3. Provides reference answers for comparison

-The benchmark generation process used o1 for maximum quality and diversity to create challenging but answerable questions based on randomly selected documents from our corpus.
+We prompted o1 to generate questions with single-word answers for randomly selected pages.
+Evaluation is done by comparing the answer from the model with the answer from the ground truth and checking for a match.

 ## User Interface

-We implemented a Gradio-based interface that allows users to:

-1. Submit natural language queries
+We implemented a Gradio-based interface that allows users to submit natural language queries and view generated responses with source attribution.
-2. Adjust the number of documents to retrieve
+Additionally, users can adjust the number of documents retrieved and the threshold for similarity score.
-3. View generated responses with source attribution

 This interface makes the system accessible to non-technical users while providing transparency about the sources of information.

 ## Conclusion